-- 1. The examination shall comprise one 3-hour paper.
 The course mark for this subject shall be 60% of total marks and the final examination shall comprise 40% of the final Examination mark

-- 2. Theory

 - I. Train the Trainer

 - 2. Programme Development

 - 3. Implementation of training programmes

 - 4. Evaluation of training programmes

 - 5. Marketing of Training Services

 - 6. Training application.